• Skip to main content

 In static switches, the semiconductor devices are used for simply connecting or disconnecting the load and the source but these switches have no control over the power delivered to the load.
 Hence, the power delivered to the load is not changed by the static switches while it is possible with the use of a single-phase voltage controller.
 Another difference between the two is the semiconductor devices get turned on at the zero-crossing of load current in the case of static switches while in single-phase voltage controllers this is not the case.

-Symbol of Static Switch
+Symbol of Static Switchsymbol of static switch

 Types of Static Switches